Last Updated on 31/10/2025

 e.
 Google Flights: A search engine that allows users to search for and compare airline rates.

 f.
-Google Finance: A search engine that offers financial data, business news, and analytics to assist users make informed trading decisions.
+Google Finance: A search engine that offers financial data, business news, and analytics to assist users in making informed trading decisions.

 Vertical Search vs Horizontal Search

-Vertical search is also known as “topical” or “specialty” searching, which means that the search is limited to a certain portion of the Web, resulting in a smaller and more specific list of search results.
+Vertical search, also known as “topical” or “specialty” searching, limits the search to a specific portion of the Web, resulting in a smaller and more focused list of search results.

 For example, a search for the volcano on Google News will show just news items.
 Similarly, a search for the volcano on Google Images will show only images and pictures related to the topic.
 So in this case, the search and its result are quite specific.
 That is why this search is also known as “Specialty” or “Topical“.

-Horizontal searching is a general type of search that searches the entire internet for a variety of media topics and media issues.
+Horizontal searching is a broad type of search that explores the entire internet for various media topics and issues.
 Google is a good example.

-E.g; search for the volcano on Google might show a mixed result of many different things.
-It can be news, videos, and images in one spot, as well as multiple websites relating to this that are not specialized in media type or topic, as opposed to vertical searches.
+For example, searching for the volcano on Google might yield a mixed result of various unrelated things.
+It can be news, videos, and images in one spot, as well as multiple websites related to this topic that are not specialized in a particular media type or niche, as opposed to vertical searches.

 Why is Vertical Search Important?